Vyral/jeff-riber/_posts/2019-03-01-how-to-potentially-save-thousands-on-nursing-care-in-florida.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jeff+Riber/How+to+Potentially+Save+Thousands+on+Nursing+Care+in+Florida.mp4
 pullquote: >-
-  There are a lot of details underneath the surface, but done correctly, this is a good way to protect your assets.
+  There are a lot of details underneath the surface, but when done correctly, this is a good way to protect your assets.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true